Steenrod squares on Intersection cohomology and a conjecture of M. Goresky and W. Pardon: Comparison with Goresky's construction

 By definition of the ${\rm cup}_{i}$-products on $\IN^*_{\bullet}$, the following diagram commutes,

-With the properties established at the beginning of this proof, the vertical maps are quasi-isomorphisms induced by the canonical map $IN^*_{\bullet}\to \IN^*_{\bullet}$.
+With the properties already established, the vertical maps are quasi-isomorphisms induced by the canonical map $IN^*_{\bullet}\to \IN^*_{\bullet}$.
 The stated result is now a consequence of the definition of Steenrod squares from ${\rm cup}_{i}$-products. \end{proof}